FictionSmith/files/rubberdog.md

 When someone walks in, what's his/her first impression?	| Guest "What the ___ is that smell?!"
 Billy " (sigh) that's would be my son..."
 Pets?	| None, he is a pet himself, expects his dad to feed him, baby him and let him use the bathroom How important are they?
 How well are they treated?	| Thinks he's all the attention, wants everything his way and will beat someone up if they make fun of him or annoy him too much
-Current occupation | Gamestop employee
+Current occupation | VIDEO GAMES R US employee
-(include length of time, location, job title) |
-Job satisfaction (happy, discontent, ambitious...):
+(include length of time, location, job title) | Average of three hours for four days a week, downtown, Games R Us store Job satisfaction (happy, discontent, ambitious...) | hates it, wishes he could be at home playing video games rather than selling them
-Income level:
-Education:
+Income level 6$ an hour
+Education | Average high school education
 Does s/he drive?
 What kind of car does s/he own, if any?
-(Make, model, color, age, etc.):
+(Make, model, color, age, etc.) | 1994 Ford F-150, tan and rusted Sexuality | Straight
-Sexuality
-(e.g. straight, gay, bisexual, asexual, unsure...):
-Marital status:
+Marital status | Single
-If married or currently romantically involved, with whom, and for how long?
-List any significant previous romantic partners:
+If married or currently romantically involved, with whom, and for how long?	| None List any significant previous romantic partners | None
-For current spouse/partner, what does the character call him/her (pet names, nicknames, etc.)?

-How did they meet?
+For current spouse/partner, what does the character call him/her (pet names, nicknames, etc.)? | None How did they meet? | None

-Any children (include names, ages, other parent if different from current partner)?

-Describe relationship with each child (if any):
+Any children (include names, ages, other parent if different from current partner)? | None Describe relationship with each child (if any) | None (hates children)